thuliteio/thulite.io/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
 description: "Introduction Hyas."
-lead: "Hyas is a Hugo starter helping you build modern websites."
+lead: "Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default."
 date: 2020-04-17T08:48:57+00:00
 lastmod: 2020-04-17T08:48:57+00:00
 draft: false